Docstrings

 Our "autodoc" Markdown block processor.

-method that tells if a block matches a criterion,
+It has a test method that tells if a block matches a criterion,

-method that processes it.
+and a run method that processes it.

 It also has utility methods allowing to get handlers and their configuration easily, useful when processing a matched block.